PanCakeConnaisseur/user_backend_sql_raw/README.md

  not limited in length.
 You should limit this on the db layer.

 ## Troubleshooting
+- **TL;DR**: check the log file
-- This app has no UI, therefore all error output is written to [Nextcloud's log](https://docs.nextcloud.com/server/13/admin_manual/configuration_server/logging_configuration.html), e.g. */var/www/nextcloud/data/nextcloud.log* or */var/log/syslog*.
+- This app has no UI, therefore all error output (exceptions and explicit logs) is written to [Nextcloud's log](https://docs.nextcloud.com/server/13/admin_manual/configuration_server/logging_configuration.html), by default  */var/www/nextcloud/data/nextcloud.log* or */var/log/syslog*.
 - There are no semantic checks for the SQL queries.
 As soon as a query string is not empty the app assumes that it is a query and executes it.
 It's likely that you will have typos in your SQL queries.
 Check the log to find out if and why SQL queries fail.